jlangr/name-normalizer/README.md

 The "paint-by-numbers" means you get to color in-between lines already drawn for you.
 In the case of TDD, that means the tests.

 This is a great introductory way to learn about the incremental growth aspect of TDD (which isn't all that TDD is) by working through a family-friendly sequence of tests already specified for you.
+Thanks to James Grenning for the technique!

 The primary things to focus on: